-PTT’s materiality assessment process is conducted in alignment with the Sustainability Reporting Guidelines of the Global Reporting Initiative Version 4 (GRI G4), to identify economic, environmental, social, and stakeholders’ issues that have potential impacts on the organization’s business operations and significant influence in stakeholders’ decision-making.
+PTT’s materiality assessment process is conducted in accordance to the Global Reporting Initiative (GRI)'s Sustainability Reporting Standard, to identify economic, environmental, social, and stakeholders’ issues that have potential impacts on the organization’s business operations and significant influence in stakeholders’ decision-making.

 The materiality assessment is undertaken every year for the preparation of PTT’s Sustainability Report, in order to review any changes in the issues that are important to the organization and its stakeholders.

 The process includes identifying issues, defining reporting boundaries, prioritizing material issues, verifying findings and engaging in continuous development.
 Details of the process are summarized as follows:

 Issue Identification: Material sustainability issues are considered and identified in collaboration with relevant functions in the organization.
 Issues are selected based on alignment with corporate risks, strategic direction and sustainability management, and stakeholders’ expectations.